emosheeep/capcut-export/README.md

 Sometimes when we finished video edit, there’ll be many clips in your editor track, and *they usually comes from a single video*.
 Anyway, we have a lot of video clips to export.

-**Assume that you want to achieve the materials**, how will you do?
+**Assume that you want to archive the materials**, how will you do?
 Just export one by one?

 Actually most of editors don’t provide this functionality such as Jianying/CapCut, even if they do, **the quality of the video will suffer after they re-encoded it**.